Skip to Main Content

 The Classroom Use Exemption does not apply outside of the applied boundaries.
 It does not apply online, even on course websites.
 The exemption only applies to a performance or display so distributing copies is not included, but often falls under fair use.

-Avoid posting materials to Blackboard if they do not meet one of the below requirements:
+Avoid posting materials to Canvas if they do not meet one of the below requirements:

 • The faculty member is the owner of the copyrighted material